stephenslab/finemap/README.md

 # finemap

-Some small demos of SuSiE and FINEMAP.
+Demos of SuSiE and FINEMAP.